matias-kovero/nlp-example/README.md

       ```js
       import logo from './logo.png'; // ./imgname.imgtype
       ```
-   - Update apiField to your collectionId payload field in `/src/config.json`
+   - Update values in `/src/config.json` defaults are:
       ```yaml
       {
-        "apiField": "remember_to_change"
         "sentences": [
           "Feel free to add as many sentences as needed.",
-          "Remember to have enough *legendColors* as the maxium labels your api returns",
+          "If you get transparent "legends" you need to add more *legendColors*",
           "Give a try on *appColors*"
         ],
         "legendColors": [